-The following procedure only applies to semi-managed accounts.
+The following procedure only applies to unmanaged accounts.
 Shared and reseller hosting accounts do not have root access to the server and cannot change the SSH port number.

 Open the /etc/ssh/sshd_config file in your preferred text editor (nano, vi, etc.).

 Remember that for security reasons, A2 Hosting uses port 7822 for SSH connections instead of the default port 22.

 Change 7822 to the new port number that you want to use.

 Save the changes to the /etc/ssh/sshd_config file, and then exit the text editor.